GridTools/gt4py/docs/GDPs/gdp-0003-duck-storage.rst

 behavior of complex operations, while keeping interoperability with third-party scientific frameworks.

-Additionally, we propose to take this opportunity to improve the interaction with existing codes by allowing the initialization of storages from external buffers without requiring a copying operation.
+We propose to take this opportunity to improve the interaction with existing codes by allowing the initialization of storages from external buffers without requiring a copying operation.
 To use this feature, some additional information about the provided buffers needs to be specified to both the :code:`__init__` method of the storages.

-Lastly, with the adaption of our storages to the generic array interfaces, we will also add support for third-party objects implementing said interfaces that can then be passed to the stencils directly.
+With the adaption of our storages to the generic array interfaces, we will also add support for third-party objects implementing said interfaces that can then be passed to the stencils directly.
 While these interfaces provide all information needed to understand a buffer as an n-dimensional array, this may not be enough for all use cases of GT4Py.
 For example, objects may